Welcome to Villa Beer!

 The Vision

 Although the villa has been updated to some extent over its history, no fundamental renovations have taken place to date.
-On the one hand, this is a stroke of luck, as so much has been preserved in its original state; however, the lack of refurbishment has also resulted in significant deterioration.
+A fortunate circumstance, as so much of the original structure had been preserved, but unfortunately this had taken its toll on the building fabric.

-The extensive refurbishing and renovation work will be carried our under the direction of architect Christian Prasser – cp architecture.
+The extensive refurbishing and renovation work is being carried out under the direction of architect Christian Prasser – cp architecture.

-Modernism is that which gives us complete freedom.
+"Modern" is only what gives us complete freedom.

 Josef Frank